mikelawrence/senseme-hacs/info.md

 The Haiku with SenseME fan is a WiFi connected fan and optional light from Big Ass Fans (BAF).
 This Home Assistant integration provides control of these fans and light.
 The occupancy sensor is also monitored if present.
 BAF made a standalone light for a while that is also compatible with this integration.

-If your fan uses the "Haiku by BAF" app there is a good chance your device can be controlled by this integration.
+If your fan uses the Haiku by BAF app there is a good chance your device can be controlled by this integration.
 Your luck runs out if the device you are trying to control uses the "Big Ass Fans" app.

 ### Features